MaxiKenji/thunderproof/README.md

 ### **2. Add Your Assets**
 Create `assets/` folder and add your SVG files:
-- Convert your JPG star ratings to SVG format
+- Convert your JPG shield ratings to SVG format
 - Name them: `0.svg`, `10.svg`, `20.svg`, ..., `100.svg`
 - Add your `logo.svg` file